ECWireless/cyphershares-ui/README.md

-# Index UI
+# CypherShares UI

-Index UI is a simple front-end used to interact with Index.
-This front-end describes Index and consolidates relevant links to onboard users onto the protocol's basic functionalities.
-It also allows users to stake, unstake, and claim INDEX tokens during the initial distribution + liquidity mining phase of the protocol's launch.
+CypherShares is a new index protocol that offers the most comprehensive and liquid index products in crypto.
+Our initial index will be the CypherShares DeFi Index `(csDEFI)` and will hold at least 100 tokens of the best DeFi projects.
+CypherShares will use a novel Threshold Farming strategy in order to incentivise index liquidity.

 ## Installation